actions-marketplace-validations/OrjanSkarnes_changelog-action/README.md

 - Generates the CHANGELOG changes in Markdown format
 - Turns PR ids into links and add the PR author.
+- Turns Jira ids into links (The pull request can only contain number in tasks e.g JIRA-1222, JIRA-2221) .
 - Prepends a shortened commit SHA ID to the commit for quick access.
 - `BREAKING CHANGE` notes are added at the bottom of the changelog version along with the related commit.
 - Automatically injects the changes into the CHANGELOG.md file or creates it if it doesn't exist yet. *(optional)*